Kupgal petroglyphs: Dating south Indian rock art

 Dating south Indian neolithic art has traditionally been acknowledged as being problematic.
 Nonetheless, a rough chronological sequence for the rock art has been made possible by integrating various strands of evidence, by considering artistic style and method, the content of the rock art itself, its proximity to archaeological sites of known periods etc. These studies suggest that Neolithic rock art can be distinguished from rock art of other periods based on its distinctive style, subjects, method of production and weathering characteristics, and the repeated association of these features with archaeological sites of the neolithic period.

 The petroglyphs

 Many of the motifs on the rocks are of cattle, in particular the long-horned humped-back type found in southern India (Bos indicus).
 Some are of human-like figures, either on their own or accompanied by cattle.
 Some of these are in chains or with bows and arrows.
 According to Dr Boivin, the masculine nature of the engravings suggest that the people who made the images were men and were probably involved in herding cattle.
 The motifs were made by bruising the rocks, presumably with a stone implement.
-Some of the images are in locations so difficult to reach that it would have required the artists to suspended themselves from an overhang to make the images.
+Some of the images are in locations so difficult to reach that it would have required the artists to suspend themselves from an overhang to make the images.